pvcaptest/pvcaptest/docs/index.rst

 pvcaptest is intended to facilitate capacity testing following ASTM E2848 - Standard Test Method for Reporting Photovoltaic Non-Concentrator System Performance.
-The pvcaptest module contains a single class, CapData, which provides methods for loading, visualizing, filtering, and regressing capacity testing data.
-The module also includes functions that take CapData objects as arguments and provide summary data and capacity test results.
+The pvcaptest package provides methods for loading, visualizing, filtering, regressing capacity testing data, and summarizing test results.

-You can download the `presentation <https://pvpmc.sandia.gov/download/7353/>`_ introducing pvcaptest at the PVPMC modeling workshop this past May.
+You can download the `presentation <https://pvpmc.sandia.gov/download/7353/>`_ introducing pvcaptest at the PVPMC modeling workshop from May, 2019.

 Please see the :ref:`installation` page for installation help.